⚡ AI Portfolio Analysis

 No Emergency Fund

 Aggressively paying debt without a small emergency buffer (even $500-$1,000) means any surprise expense goes right back on the credit card, erasing your progress.
-Use our FIRE Calculator to plan your savings alongside debt payoff.
+Use our Savings Goal Calculator to build a small emergency fund alongside debt payoff.

 Taking On New Debt While Repaying

 Adding new credit card charges or loans while executing a payoff plan undermines the entire strategy.
 Freeze or remove cards from online wallets during your debt-free journey.
-Track your net progress with the Net Worth Calculator.
+Track your debt-free progress with our Dave Ramsey Calculator.